ayakayal/rl-starter-files-RGB/README.md

 ## Features

 - **Script to train**, including:
-  - Log in txt, CSV and Tensorboard
+  - Log in txt, CSV and Wandb
   - Save model
   - Stop and restart training
-  - Use A2C or PPO algorithms
+  - Use PPO algorithm not A2C
 - **Script to visualize**, including:
   - Act by sampling or argmax
   - Save as Gif